kshannon/cogs9/content/_index.md

 - Your team may resubmit as many times as you like before the deadline
 - No late submissions accepted

 Your final will include all the nitty gritty, whys, and hows of the analysis you have chosen.
 You’ll write about your data science question, find and explain how you would wrangle data that could be used to answer the question, how you would carry out a descriptive analysis, and describe the analysis you would carry out to answer your question of interest.
-You **WON’T** have to actually perform the analysis to answer the question, just write about how you would perform the analysis and what you expect the outcomes will be.
+You **WILL NOT** have to actually perform the analysis to answer the question, just write about how you would perform the analysis and what you expect the outcomes will be.
 We will discuss this in more depth in class.

 #### Exam
 The exam will cover the lectures and reading assignments that have been completed.
 I will provide a partly completed study guide ~4 days before the exam, and give an exam review session after class (recorded).